kyngs/libby/README.md

 Libraries can be downloaded from Maven repositories (or direct URLs) into a plugin's data folder, relocated and then loaded into the plugin's classpath at runtime.

-Or you can use automatic gradle integration with [kyngs/libby-gradle-plugin](https://github.com/kyngs/libby-gradle-plugin)
+Or you can use the automatic gradle integration with [kyngs/libby-gradle-plugin](https://github.com/kyngs/libby-gradle-plugin)

 ### Why use runtime dependency management?